 Process

-In the process set-up, you need to specify how the device’s relay (D2
+In the process set-up, you need to specify how the device’s relay (D2) will respond based on the input received (D1).

 - First, assign a name to the process.
 While not essential for functionality, using intuitive and easily remembered process names simplifies MQTT setup.